Billing Costs to Customers

 For more information, read Creating an Invoice or Cash Sales.

 The items and expenses appear as normal line items on the transaction.
-The customer sees only a selling price that includes the markup spread over the expense items.
-However, you will see the markup as a separate entry when you view the invoice or cash sale in NetSuite.
+The customer only sees the selling price that includes the markup spread over the expense items.
+However, you'll see the markup as a separate entry when you view the invoice or cash sale in NetSuite.

 Preferences for Billing Costs